actris/data-management-plan/DMP/initial-DMP.md

 ## 4. Data Management at the ACTRIS data centre

 ACTRIS data and products should be findable, accessible, interoperable and reusable (FAIR), and the data centre works towards fulfilling the FAIR principles.
-This chapter is describing the complete ACTRIS Data Flow from [National Facilities (NF)](https://raw.githubusercontent.com/actris/data-management-plan/master/DMP/img/section1/Exp_Obs_NF.jpg) to users that is operational now, and the work and solutions that will be implemented during the implementation phase (2020-2025).
-The section starts with an introduction to the data management system in ACTRIS in section 4.1, including detailed descriptions of data flows within each unit (4.1.1.-4.1.5).
+This chapter is describing the operational ACTRIS Data Flow from [National Facilities (NF)](https://raw.githubusercontent.com/actris/data-management-plan/master/DMP/img/section1/Exp_Obs_NF.jpg) to users now, and the work and solutions that will be implemented during the implementation phase (2020-2025).
+The section starts with a brief introducation to ACTRIS Access strategy, then introduction to the data management system in ACTRIS in section 4.1, including detailed descriptions of data flows within each unit (4.1.1.-4.1.5).
 This is followed by sections describing detailed solutions and implementation plans making ACTRIS data and products findable (4.2), accessible (4.3), interoperable (4.4), and reusable (4.5).

+### 4.1 ACTRIS access and service policy

+ACTRIS is offering access to a large variety of high-quality services offered by ACTRIS facilities, to a wide range of users and needs, for scientific, technological and innovation-oriented usage.
+Accordingly, ACTRIS has developed an [access strategy](https://www.actris.eu/Portals/46/Documentation/ACTRIS%20PPP/Deliverables/Public/WP2_D2.6_M32.pdf?ver=2018-10-29-152442-467) to give clear guidelines and describe the general principles for access provided by ACTRIS to Users.
+When the ACTRIS services are in operation, the Users will access the ACTRIS services through a single entry point, as shown in Figure XX below.

+Figure XX: Overview of ACTRIS Access strategy

+Virtual access is wide access to ACTRIS data and digital tools and does not require a selection process.
+Virtual access to ACTRIS data and digital tools is Free access, and is given in compliance with the [ACTRIS data policy](https://www.actris.eu/Portals/46/Documentation/ACTRIS%20PPP/Deliverables/Public/WP2_D2.3_M30.pdf?ver=2018-10-29-152439-550) for data from ACTRIS labelled NFs.
+Competitive access is Physical or Remote access to the ACTRIS Facilities, including access to specific services offered by the Data Centre and shall be managed by the SAMU and requires a selection process.

-### 4.1 Introduction and overview of ACTRIS Data Management architecture
+### 4.2 Introduction and overview of ACTRIS Data Management architecture

 ACTRIS Data Management is handled by the individual data centre units: